brayhoward/cohub-code-challenge/README.md

 # What you start with

-This projects starts with a single data model called Question.
+This project starts with a single data model called Question.
 A question is made up of the following fields:

 | Property    | Data Type | Purpose                                                                                                                |
 | ----------- | --------- | ---------------------------------------------------------------------------------------------------------------------- |